 For high-volume automation: If you’re running thousands of scenario executions per month, the operation add-ons ($9 per extra 10,000 ops) keep costs predictable.
 Zapier’s task overage pricing can be brutal at high volumes.

-The verdict: Make.com is worth it for anyone who needs more than basic, linear automation.
+The final verdict on make.com pricing 2026: Make.com is worth it for anyone who needs more than basic, linear automation.
 The pricing is fair, the feature set is strong, and the cost advantage over Zapier is real and significant.